prysmaticlabs/documentation/website/docs/prysm-usage/checkpoint-sync.md

 :::info

-This command is currently available in [Prysm's `develop` branch](https://github.com/prysmaticlabs/prysm/tree/develop).
-An upcoming stable release will include this functionality.
+Invoking `prysmctl` using the below syntax will be possible in an upcoming stable release.

 :::